James Joyce Library Works - Summer 2025

 Planned disruption to library services from 19 May - 1 September

-- The Postgraduate Research Centre will be temporarily relocated from Level 2 to Level 3 (see map below).
+- The Postgraduate Research Centre remains in its temporary location on Level 3 (see map below).
 Reserve your space via the Booking System.

 The Library team will be on hand responding to any queries or concerns, and ensuring that core library services are maintained.
-Queries regarding book retrieval can be directed to libraryinfo@ucd.ie.
+Queries can be directed to libraryinfo@ucd.ie.

 The completion of these works over the summer period enables library staff to continue to deliver a high quality library service during the teaching terms.
 We appreciate your patience and understanding during this period of disruption and look forward to improving the Library experience for all through our ongoing redevelopment project.